amber-lang/amber-docs/docs/basic_syntax/functions.md

 if a is Num: echo "Succeded"
 ```

+Note that you cannot force a function to become failable by simply appending the `?` to the return type.
+The `?` can (and must) only be used in a function declaration, if the function is known to be failable.

 ## Status code

 Status code contains information about latest failing function or a command that was run.
 Accessing status is as simple as using `status` keyword.